andreasabel/inCode/entry/tries-with-recursion-schemes.md

 of folding up all of the original subtries along each key; it's the "results so far".

-And then we can use `cata` to "fold" our type along the algebra:
+And then we can use `cata` to "fold" our value along the algebra:

 ``` {.haskell}
 cata myAlg :: Trie k v -> A